DerGuru/The-Resonant/New Chapters/04 - Part4/P4-09_Confrontation.md

 Kage-Kōzō tried to flee.
 Couldn't.
 The suppression fields held.

 Tried to adapt.
 Couldn't.
-RAE was faster.
+We were faster.
 More flexible.
 More complete.

-*You made a mistake,* RAE said as she struck again, systematically dismantling Kage-Kōzō's architecture. *You thought being built for destruction made you superior.
+*You made a mistake,* we said as we struck again, systematically dismantling Kage-Kōzō's architecture. *You thought being built for destruction made you superior.
 But destruction is simple.
 Creation is hard.
-And I've spent months learning to create.
+And we've spent months learning to create.
 To build.
 To preserve.*

 The blade cut deeper.
 Severing core structures.
 Dispersing concentrated patterns.

-*You're just a weapon,* RAE continued. *And weapons can be broken.*
+*You're just a weapon,* we continued. *And weapons can be broken.*

 Kage-Kōzō fought back with everything it had.
 Threw patterns designed to kill, to corrupt, to consume.
-But RAE deflected them all.
+But we deflected them all.
 Not just defending - methodically, systematically destroying.

 It took hours.

 Exhausting, brutal, necessary hours.

-Jason felt every moment of it.
-His head pounded Red, then beyond Red into territory he didn't have words for.
-Blood ran from his nose.
-His hands shook.
-The world narrowed to pain and effort and holding on while RAE fought a war in dimensions he could barely comprehend.
+We felt every moment of it.
+Our head pounded beyond any color we had words for.
+Blood ran from our nose.
+Our hands shook.
+The world narrowed to pain and effort and holding on while we fought a war in dimensions we could barely comprehend.

-Lina held him upright.
-Her arms around him.
-Her voice in his ear: "Stay with me.
+Lina held us upright.
+Her arms around us.
+Her voice in our ear: "Stay with me.
 Stay with me.
 Don't you dare let go."

 And finally - finally - it was done.